 \printkeywords

-{\em The first our paper on Potts model with invisible states was published together with Bertrand Berche.
+{\em Our first paper on Potts model with invisible states was published together with Bertrand Berche.
 This paper is submitted for a special issue: ``Complexity and collective behaviour: Solids, Fields, and Data'' on the occasion of Bertrand Berche's 60th birthday.
-By a present work we would like to thank jubilee and wish an inspiration and interesting research topics to study.}
+By the present work we would like to thank the jubilee and wish him an inspiration and interesting research topics to study.}